edwin-bluekite/cakephp-restkit/README.md

 # CakePHP RestKit plugin

-An attempt to create a decent JSON-only plugin for CakePHP.
+An attempt to create a half-decent plugin for an out-of-the-box HAL REST API

 ## Version ##